 The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

-At The Folkestone School for Girls, the staff are dedicated to providing all the students with the best possible education and will aim to care properly for their health, safety and welfare at all times.
-We are committed to working closely with parents and believe that the School and parents should work in partnership, each carrying out their particular responsibilities, to help the students gain the most from their time at our School.
+At the Folkestone School for Girls, the staff are dedicated to providing all the students with the best possible education and will aim to care properly for their health, safety and welfare at all times.
+We are committed to working closely with parents and believe that the school and parents should work in partnership, each carrying out their particular responsibilities, to help the students gain the most from their time at the school.

 If you feel that something is not occurring quite as you would like, or we are doing something that you are unhappy about, or not doing something that you feel we should, please tell us about it.

-If you continue to remain dissatisfied and feel your complaint has not been properly addressed through these earlier discussions you can refer your complaint to the Principal.
-Upon a complaint being referred to the Principal she, or in her absence her nominated member of the Senior Leadership Team, will arrange for a separate investigation into the circumstances of your complaint to be completed and a response will be sent to you within 10 school working days.
-This response may invite you to a meeting to discuss the matter further and to try to achieve a satisfactory resolution.
+If, after these two processes, you continue to remain dissatisfied, you can refer your complaint to the Principal.
+The Principal will arrange for a separate investigation into the circumstances of your complaint to be completed and a response to be sent to you within 10 school working days.

 It is in everyone’s interest that complaints are resolved at the earliest possible stage.
 Many can be resolved quickly and informally to the satisfaction of all parties and wherever possible this is what we endeavour to do.
 The experience of the first contact between the complainant and the School can be crucial in determining whether the complaint will escalate.
 To that end, staff are made aware of the procedure, so that they know what to do when they receive a complaint.

 The role of the complaints coordinator is to ensure fair & impartial consideration of all complaints and to ensure that complainants are provided with a well considered response to their concerns within the appropriate timescales.
-Complainants can contact the complaints coordinator to discuss the progress of their complaints or to indicate they wish their complaints to be considered further at the next stage.
+Complainants can contact the complaints coordinator to discuss the progress of their complaint or to indicate they wish their complaint to be considered further at the next stage.
 The complaints coordinator will maintain a record of all written complaints which are referred to them and ensure that all correspondence, statements and records of any such complaints are kept confidential.
-Upon receipt of a complaint, a response will be sent to the complainant within 10 school working days.
+Upon receipt of a complaint, a response will be sent to the complainant within 10 school working days, wherever possible.

-Where the first approach is made to a governor, the next step is to refer the complaint to the Senior Vice Principal so that an appropriate member of staff can be identified to consider the complaint.
-In normal circumstances governors will not be involved at the early stages of a complaint as they may be needed to sit on a complaints panel at a later stage of the procedure.
+Where the first approach is made to a Trustee, the Trustee will refer the complaint to the Vice Principal so that an appropriate member of staff can be identified to consider the complaint.
+In normal circumstances, Trustees will not be involved at the early stages of a complaint, as they may need to sit on a complaints panel at a later stage of the procedure.

-Stage Two: Complaint heard by the Senior Vice Principal
+Stage Two: Complaint heard by member of the Senior Leadership Team responsible for complaints

-If the complainant is dissatisfied with the way the complaint was handled at Stage 1, they should refer their complaint directly to the Senior Vice Principal who will investigate the issue and pursue their initial complaint.
-The Senior Vice Principal may delegate the task of undertaking a further investigation, or of collating all the relevant information to another staff member, but not the decision on the action to be taken.
-Upon receipt of any complaint sent directly to the Senior Vice Principal, a response will be sent within 10 school working days.
-The complainant will also be advised by the Senior Vice Principal of their right to have the matter considered at Stage 3.
+If the complainant is dissatisfied with the way the complaint was handled at Stage 1, they should refer their complaint directly to the Vice Principal who will investigate the issue and pursue their initial complaint.
+The Vice Principal may delegate the task of undertaking a further investigation, or of collating all the relevant information to another staff member, but not the decision on the action to be taken.
+Upon receipt of any complaint sent directly to the Vice Principal, a response will be sent within 10 school working days wherever possible.

 Stage Three: Complaint heard by the Principal

-At this point, the complainant may be dissatisfied with the way the complaint was handled in Stages 1 & 2 as well as pursuing their initial complaint.
+An investigation will be held, and a response prepared.
 The Principal may delegate the task of undertaking a further investigation, or of collating all the relevant information to another staff member, but not the decision on the action to be taken.
-Upon reference of any complaint to the Principal, a response will be sent to the complainant within 10 school working days.
-The complainant should be advised of their right to have the matter considered at Stage 4.
+Upon reference of any complaint to the Principal, a response will be sent to the complainant within 10 school working days wherever possible.

-Stage Four: Complaint heard by the Governing Body Complaints Appeal Panel
+Stage Four: Complaint heard by the Board of Trustees Complaints Appeal Panel

-If still dissatisfied after Stages 1-3, the complainant will be advised of their right to make a formal complaint, in writing, to the Chair of Governors.
-The letter to the Chair of Governors should set out details of the complaint, together with reasons for the complainants continued dissatisfaction.
+If still dissatisfied after Stages 1-3, the complainant will be advised of their right to make a formal complaint, in writing, to the Chair of Trustees.
+This letter should set out details of the complaint, together with reasons for the complainants continued dissatisfaction.

 The appeal hearing by the complaints panel is the last school based stage of the process and will review the earlier stages, together with any additional information.

-Individual complaints are not heard by the whole governing body at any stage, as this could compromise the impartiality of any panel set up for a disciplinary hearing, against a member of staff following a serious complaint.
+Individual complaints are not heard by the full board of trustees at any stage, as this could compromise the impartiality of any panel set up for a disciplinary hearing, against a member of staff following a serious complaint.

 The complainant will be invited to the appeal hearing and will be given at least 7 days’ notice in writing of the time and venue of the hearing.
 Complainants will also be advised that, if they wish, they may be accompanied to the appeal hearing by an appropriate relative or friend.